hdub-tech/bitwarden-directory-connector-containers/docs/typed-images.md

 > [!WARNING]
 > The following commands are listed as if this project was a submodule of your project.
-Omit the leading `bitwarden-directory-connector-containers` directory and add the option `-p $PWD` if you are still playing around and have not gotten to that stage yet.
+Omit the leading `bitwarden-directory-connector-containers` directory and add the option `-d $PWD` if you are still playing around and have not gotten to that stage yet.

 #### Build all images and run in test mode